aomlomics/tourmaline/README.md

 ```
 snakemake dada2_pe_report
 ```

+If any of the above commands don't work, read the error messages carefully, try to figure out what went wrong, and attempt to fix the offending file (often the file paths in your fastq manifest need to be changed).
+Example output from the above commands is found in the directory `example-output`.

 You can also try DADA2 single-end.
 Deblur (command `snakemake deblur_se_denoise`) currently produces an error with the test data, but it should work with normal experimental data.